Sprite (drink) Logo

 Sprite (drink) Logo 1989

 The theme of a double lemon and lime instead of a dot over the “i” is continued and improved.
 To do this, the developers depicted citrus fruits more clearly and, for expressiveness, circled them with a thin black line that follows the contours of two fruits.
-They aligned the text horizontally but added light italics to it.
+They aligned the text horizontally but added light italics.
 The designers also returned sharp serifs to the letters, reminiscent of miniature thorns.

 1994 – 2006